ISU College of Agriculture and Life Sciences Presents Outstanding Faculty and Staff Awards

 Ken Moore will receive the Distance Education Teaching Award.
 Moore, a Charles F. Curtiss Distinguished Professor in Agriculture and Life Sciences and Pioneer Hi-Bred Professor in agronomy, has grown the agronomy master's distance education program from an idea in 1995 to a program that is relevant and accessible to agronomy professionals.
 The program serves 240 students and has 170 graduates.
 More at Moore's story.

-Tamara Kerns, an academic adviser in agricultural and biosystems engineering, will receive the Early Adviser Award.
-Kerns has been an adviser for industrial technology majors for the past five years and has more than 330 advisees.
-As an adviser she believes it's important to communicate, encourage, support and challenge students.
+Tamara Kerns, an academic advisor in agricultural and biosystems engineering, will receive the Early Advisor Award.
+Kerns has been an advisor for industrial technology majors for the past five years and has more than 330 advisees.
+As an advisor she believes it's important to communicate, encourage, support and challenge students.
 More at Kerns' story.

-Amy Brandau, an academic adviser in economics, will receive the Outstanding Adviser Award.
+Amy Brandau, an academic advisor in economics, will receive the Outstanding Advisor Award.
 Brandau advises more than 200 students and her goal is to help students navigate their college experience, grow professionally and network with employers and alums.
 Her efforts and others in the department help maintain the agricultural business program's ranking as one of the top in the nation.
 More at Brandau's story.